 In October 2020, an eviction ban was introduced for any period when people’s movement is restricted to 5 kilometres from their home as part of COVID-19 restrictions.
-This means that tenants cannot be evicted while 5km restrictions are in place from 31 December 2020 to 12 April 2021 and for a ten-day grace period after this.
+See Evictions when COVID-19 restrictions limit movement to 5km below for more information.

-There are also rental laws to protect tenants economically affected by COVID-19, who have fallen into rent arrears and are at risk of losing their tenancy.
+There are specific rental laws to protect tenants economically affected by COVID-19, who have fallen into rent arrears and are at risk of losing their tenancy.
 These include a rent freeze and a 90-day notice period when ending a tenancy.
-They became available on 2 August 2020 and now run until 12 July 2021, following changes and extensions brought in under subsequent legislation.
+They became available on 2 August 2020 and now run until 12 January 2022, following changes and extensions brought in under subsequent legislation.
 Landlords and tenants must follow certain steps to access these protections, see Rent arrears due to the financial impact of COVID-19 below.
 Since 2 August 2020, rent increases can happen as normal for tenants who have not been financially impacted by COVID-19

 In March 2020, a range of protections were put in place for people affected by the pandemic under the Emergency Measures in the Public Interest (COVID-19) Act 2020.
-These protections, which included a ban on eviction notices and rent increases, have now expired.
+These protections, which included a ban on eviction notices and rent increases, expired on 1 August 2020.
 However, they still have an effect on notice periods and the calculation of Part 4 tenancies, see below.